The Good Teacher: Teaching Reading From Birth On

 The beginning stage, when the child is learning to sound out three-letter words for the first time, is the most difficult.
 Persist.
 And it begins to click.
 You have to be patient until the break- through but use common sense.
 If you’ve started on three-letter words, doing a faithful 10 minutes per day for a month or so and the child shows no comprehension, and he hasn’t made the connection between print and sounds,drop it for a month or two and then come back to it.

 A primer that systematically teaches the sounds of the letters and then shows the child how to blend them from left to right into words is all that is necessary.
-I have used Phonics Pathway, the Victory Drill Book,and Phonics First, by Modern Curriculum Press.
+When I taught my children (and then grandchildren), I used Phonics Pathway, the Victory Drill Book,and Phonics First by Modern Curriculum Press.
+I have now written my own parent-friendly phonics primer, scripted so that no expertise is needed: The Ordinary Parent’s Guide to Teaching Reading.

 Some good phonics programs insist that you combine writing with reading and tell you not to progress on until the child is able to both read and write sat, fat, bat, from dictation.
 I think this tends to frustrate very young readers.
 Your goal is to get the child to read quickly, easily, and early.
 Many children are ready to read before they have the muscular coordination to write as fast as they can learn to read.
 I have done the reading and writing drills separately until first grade.
 Teach one letter (always do capital and small letter before going to next letter) at a time.. you can just go through the alphabet, or you can follow the order in your primer, going back to the beginning with the writing, but forging ahead with the reading.
 It is important to closely supervise the forming of the letters in the beginning.
 It is more work to break incorrect habits later.